Enid Lorimer

-Enid Bosworth Lorimer (born May Enid Bosworth Nunn; 27 November 1887 – 15 July 1982), was an English-born stage, radio, television and film actress, director, producer, writer, teacher and theosophist.
+Enid Bosworth Lorimer (born Enid Bosworth Nunn) 27 December 1887 – 15 July 1982), was an English-born stage, radio, television and film actress, director, producer, writer, teacher and theosophist.
 She worked in her native England and also in Australia.

 She was a contemporary of Dame Sybil Thorndike and Dame Lilian Braithwaite.

 Early life

 Lorimer was born on 27 November 1887, in London, United Kingdom.
 Her father was Harold Marcus Nunn and her mother was Helen Louise Fowler (née Bosworth) and she had a younger sister.

 Brought up in comfortable and privileged circumstances, her early education was supervised by a governess.
 She later attended a boarding school in Folkestone, Kent, and a finishing school in Switzerland where she learned French and German.

 In London, Lorimer trained under renowned teacher Elsie Fogerty, but when her father’s opposition to an acting career became am issue, she left home.
 She subsequently trained at Her Majesty's Theatre as a Shakespearean actress.
 Her first role was a walk-on part under Sir Herbert Beerbohm Tree.